zegabr/magic/README.md

 ### extra:
 b.sh -> benchmark made in c++

-e.sh -> enviroment setup for Systems and Software Engeneering setup at CIn - UFPE (run with `source` command for it to works properly)
+e.sh -> enviroment setup for Systems and Software Engeneering setup at CIn - UFPE

+    (run `source e.sh` command for it to works properly)

+    (just need to run one time per lab PC, it will create ESS directory at Desktop)

+### how to use my competitive setup:
+-Run source m/m.sh

+-Code using x.cpp

+-Compile x.cpp with `make` command or compile until first error with `make 1` command